infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 ## Theme Options

-ACF's Options page has a wide array of uses and there's a very likely chance you may also need some sort of Theme Options in your project.
+ACF's Options page has a wide array of uses and it's very likely that you'll need some sort of Theme Options in your project.
 To make the implementation of Theme Options a bit easier, we have a CLI command which generates the `ThemeOptions` class in your project.
 Just use the following command:

 ```bash
 wp boilerplate create_theme_options
 ```

 This command generates a class with two methods.
-The first one, `createThemeOptionsPage()` creates Theme Options page and adds it to WP Admin sidebar.
+The first one, `createThemeOptionsPage()` creates a Theme Options page and adds it to the WP Admin sidebar.
 The second one, `registerThemeOptions()`, is what registers the fields you will have in Theme Options.
-Here is an example how Theme Options look after being created with WP CLI.
+Here is an example how Theme Options look after being created using `wp boilerplate`:

 ![ACF Theme Options](/img/blog/acf-theme-options.png)